HeapsIO/heaps-doc/Installation.md

 <a href="https://code.visualstudio.com/"><img src="https://user-images.githubusercontent.com/1022912/45916285-a0959f00-be63-11e8-8f54-8d93e3e4037a.png" align="left" height="30"/></a> &nbsp;&nbsp;&nbsp; <a href="https://code.visualstudio.com/">Visual Studio Code</a>

 If your VSCode is up to date (after v1.31), you're good to go.
-Otherwise, restart VSCode once installation is complete (you can click the `Reload` label that should be showing)
+Otherwise, restart VSCode once installation is complete (you can click the `Reload` label that should be showing, or hit Ctrl+Shift+P and type "Reload Window", then hit Enter)

 ## Installing Haxe extensions on vscode
+This step will setup Haxe language support for vscode, the easier generation of comments and debuggers for some compilation targets.

 Click on the **Extension** panel (fourth icon on the left side bar of VSCode), search `haxe` and install **Haxe Extension Pack** that will contain everything you need for Haxe support.